BenJBailey/benstandup/README.md

 ### Monday

+    - ✅ Standups
     - DP Iframe test (wolfriver)
-    - Infosec - communcation - follow up and ask about wgb qualities (?)
-    - Infosec - changes for infosec
+    - Infosec
+        - get Rising Star messaging as an example
+        - Copy CSS from RS site to part of Infosec site
+        - change WGB voting as not required for selection of winners in admin
+        - test in dev
+        - deploy to fedex dev
-    - Standups
+        - ?
+    - Rising Star item (while in server)

 ### Priorities